rhpvorderman/kmer-adapter/README.md

     the fastest.
     Probably because the cache-line advantage is not there and the bitwise operations are faster using the native register size.
-  - [ ] Since memory lookups are expensive (3-4 clockticks in L1 cache) try if
-    saving the bitmasks for A, C, G, T and using a switch case is faster.
+  - [x] Since memory lookups are expensive (3-4 clockticks in L1 cache) try if saving the bitmasks for A, C, G, T and using a switch case is faster.
     (Default can still be the lookup table in case it is not ACGT.)

-    Result: TBD
+    Result: This is much slower.
+The branching instructions created are very hard to predict (A,C,G,T can occur in any order).
-  - [ ] Since only 16 IUPAC characters in a 26-letter alphabet are used and
-    case is not important we can in theory use a much smaller lookup table. since the last 5 bits for both ASCII uppercase and ASCII lowercase are the same a lookup table of size 32 can be used by bitmasking the last 5 bits.
+  - [x] Since only 16 IUPAC characters in a 26-letter alphabet are used and case is not important we can in theory use a much smaller lookup table. since the last 5 bits for both ASCII uppercase and ASCII lowercase are the same a lookup table of size 32 can be used by bitmasking the last 5 bits.